Session Abstracts - Tuesday May 17th

 The Pace Path: Recent Updates and Skills Beyond the Typical College Experience in Preparation for Success

 Discussion on how the Pace Path fits into undergraduate education.
 The Pace Path is designed as a co-curricular program utilizing student activities to develop competencies in three areas: managing oneself, interpersonal relations, and organizational awareness with the goal of graduating students who are truly effective beyond college.
-I will give a brief presentation on the Pace Path and its current development, and then lead a discussion on its implementation.
-This discussion will also focus on enhancing student literacy and collaboration skills as related to skills that differentiate students as educated and competent leaders.
+This presentation will give a brief overview of the Pace Path and its current development, and then lead a discussion on its implementation.
+The discussion will also focus on enhancing student literacy and collaboration skills as related to skills that differentiate students as educated and competent leaders.

 Have We Moved Beyond Literacy?